applied-ai-lab/genesis/README.md

 ```

 ## Datasets
-This repository contains data loaders for the three datasets considered in the [paper](https://arxiv.org/abs/1907.13052):
+This repository contains data loaders for the three datasets considered in the [ICLR paper](https://arxiv.org/abs/1907.13052).
-- Multi-dSprites
-- GQN (rooms-ring-camera)
-- ShapeStacks

-This order aligns with the increasing visual complexity of the datasets.
 A few steps are required for setting up each individual dataset.

+We also provide a PyTorch wrapper around the [Multi-Object Datasets](https://github.com/deepmind/multi-object-datasets/) used for the experiments on the `Objects Room` dataset in the [ICML workshop paper](https://oolworkshop.github.io/program/ool_5.html).

 ### Multi-dSprites
-Generate coloured Multi-dSprites from the original dSprites with:
+Generate coloured Multi-dSprites from the original dSprites dataset with:
 ```shell
 cd ~/code/genesis
 mkdir -p data/multi_dsprites/processed